OpenFodder/openfodder/README.md

 ###### Amiga CD32

 Copy the files from the 'Fodder' folder on the CD-Rom, to the Data/Amiga_CD folder.
-For the final video, Extract Track2 from the CD and name it 'Track2.flv', placed in the Amiga_CD folder.
+For the final video, Extract Track2 from the CD and name it 'Track2.mpg', placed in the Amiga_CD folder.

+*Please note: The video playback is not yet supported

 ##### Demos

 ###### Amiga Format Issue #53: Christmas Special (Cannon Soccer)